saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/release-notes/index.md

 * Support Prometheus server placement constraints.
 * Support scheduler placement constraints.
-* Add new CLI commands for Prometheus (`dcos monitoring prometheus`).
+* Add new CLI subcommands for Prometheus ("dcos monitoring prometheus").

 ## Updates

-* Add workaround for a bug in DC/OS versions 1.13.0–1.13.4 that caused permission errors in nginx when running dcos-monitoring as root.
+* Add workaround for a bug in DC/OS versions 1.13.0-1.13.4 that caused permission errors in Nginx when running dcos-monitoring as root.
 * Update SDK to v0.57.1.

 # Version v1.0.2